 Ed’s role in the organization is to ensure a safe and quality experience for all youth who attend programs at SCWA.
 He focuses on potential sponsorships and funding for the organization by working closely with each chapter of SCWA and other outdoor enthusiasts who support the mission of passing on our waterfowl and wildlife heritage through education.

 Joe joined the SCWA team in May of 2012 as a Wildlife Technician.
 Growing up in rural upstate New York, Joe quickly fell in love with the outdoors - leading to his decision to pursue a Bachelor's degree in Wildlife Science from the State University of New York College of Environmental Science & Forestry.
 After graduating in 2011, Joe worked at a flyfishing ranch in New Mexico as a guide, but felt the calling to come back East, where he was hired by SCWA.
 It has been an extremely rewarding experience to work in the field of conservation, as well as teach the next generation of outdoor enthusiasts about the importance of the natural world.

-Jonathan Patrick started working for the South Carolina Waterfowl Association in February of 2015.
+Jonathan Patrick (aka JP) started working for the South Carolina Waterfowl Association in February of 2015.
 He grew up in Clarendon County and has a great love for farming and the outdoors.
-He was previously a counselor at Camp Woodie before getting his Associate's Degree in Applied Science & Natural Resource Management from Central Carolina Technical College.
-JP recently became engaged to Allison Ross.
+Prior to his current role, JP was a counselor at Camp Woodie.
+After his time as a counselor, JP earned an Associate's Degree in Applied Science & Natural Resource Management from Central Carolina Technical College.
+JP married his wife, Allison, in December 2015.
 He has a great respect for South Carolina Waterfowl Association's goal in maintaining and enhancing South Carolina's natural habitats.